dogrdon/dogrdon.github.io/_posts/2014-03-30-database-novel.md

 SELECT c.dialogue, c.action, c.conflict, p.scenario, p.context
 FROM characters c, plot p
 LEFT JOIN observations ON observations.author_influence = c.author_influence
-WHERE c.status = 'NOT DEAD' OR c.status = 'MYSTERIOUS'
+WHERE c.status = 'NOT DEAD' AND c.status = 'MYSTERIOUS'

 {%endhighlight%}

 Silly as it sounds, it might make for an interesting project in language processing.
-Would anyone read it as they do <a href="http://en.wikipedia.org/wiki/Finnegans_Wake">Finnegan's Wake</a>?
-Trying to locate meaning and structure in incidental language?
+Would anyone read it as they do <a href="http://en.wikipedia.org/wiki/Finnegans_Wake">Finnegan's Wake</a>, trying to locate meaning and structure in the incidental language of the one as they would the incidental plot and interactions of the other?